Introduction to Microsoft Exchange 2003 Server

 Microsoft Office 365 Exchange Online Integration with On-premises Exchange

-Hosting for Exchange
+Hosting for Microsoft Exchange

 Progent's Consulting and Support Services for Microsoft Server Technology

-project management and documentation, local and off-site
+project analysis and documentation, local and remote

-IT support and system troubleshooting,
+IT help and system troubleshooting,

-Help Desk Outsourcing Support, certified
+Help Desk Outsourcing Support, comprehensive

-security consulting, turn-key
+security consulting, full-service

 ProSight Virtual Hosting services.